peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.md

 .\migrate_study.ps1 -StudyDirectory "output/studies/My_Legacy_Study"
 ```

-### Processing a Study (`process_study.ps1`)
+### Evaluating a Study (`evaluate_study.ps1`)

-This script orchestrates the entire post-processing workflow for a study.
-It compiles all experiment data and performs the final statistical analysis.
+This script orchestrates the entire evaluation workflow for a study.
+It audits, compiles, and performs the final statistical analysis on all experiments.

-**Important:** This script begins with a robust pre-flight check by calling the enhanced `audit_study.ps1`.
+**Important:** This script begins with a robust pre-flight check by calling `audit_study.ps1`.
 If the audit reveals that any experiment is not `VALIDATED`, or that the study is already `COMPLETE`, the process will halt with a detailed report and a clear recommendation.
 This guarantees that analysis is only performed on a complete and ready set of data.

 For organizational purposes, one would typically move all experiment folders belonging to a single study into a common directory (e.g., `output/studies/My_First_Study/`).